Vonng/pg_exporter/README.md

 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
 #┃ 10.
 Tags and Planning
 #┣┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈
 #┃ Tags are designed for collector planning & schedule.
-It can be handy to customize which queries runs
+It can be handy to customize which queries run
 #┃ on which instances.
-And thus you can use one-single monolith config for multiple environment
+And thus you can use one-single monolith config for multiple environments
 #┃
-#┃  Tags are list of string, each string could be:
+#┃  Tags are a list of strings, each string could be:
 #┃  Pre-defined special tags
-#┃    * 'cluster' marks this collector as cluster level, so it will ONLY BE EXECUTED ONCE for same PostgreSQL Server
+#┃    * 'cluster' marks this collector as cluster level, so it will ONLY BE EXECUTED ONCE for the same PostgreSQL Server
 #┃    * 'primary' or 'master' mark this collector as primary-only, so it WILL NOT work iff pg_is_in_recovery()
 #┃    * 'standby' or 'replica' mark this collector as replica-only, so it WILL work iff pg_is_in_recovery()
 #┃  Special tag prefix which have different interpretation: